 Vintage photos of:

-Another in a series of professional 8x10 pictures taken in Atlantic City in August, 1953 for Better Living Magazine, featuring my in-laws.
-My father-in-law is towards the right in of the line, with my brother-in-law in his arms.
-My mother-in-law is standing in front of them.
-My father-in-law was 33 years old at the time.
-Now he's 93 and still in amazing health.
+Another in a series of professional 8x10 pictures taken in Atlantic City in August 1953 for Better Living Magazine, featuring my in-laws.
+My mother-in-law is at the counter.
 View full size.